gumarque/gumarque/README.md

 - 🌱 I’m currently learning the language C, @ 42lisboa;
 - 💞️ I’m looking to collaborate on some major works for some AAA and small indie companies 😁;
 - 📫 How to reach me?
 For work or anything related to me or my projects reach me @ gmarquesf20@gmail.com;
-- 📫 && for anything related to gaming or anime reach me @ kir0drillsocials@gmail.com;
+- 📫 && for anything else reach me @ kir0drillsocials@gmail.com;

 <!---
 gumarque/gumarque is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.